 As an independent curator, Camilla has put together several well-received exhibitions including The Wall of Hope at Yale-New Haven Hospital, CT in 2012, The Art of Inspiration at the Time Warner Center, NYC in 2010; Fresh Pics: Contemporary Art in Connecticut at the Ridgefield Guild of Artists, CT in 2010; and Michael Manning: Everyday Hero at the UCONN Stamford Art Gallery, CT in 2009.
 In 2008, she was awarded a Neuberger Curatorial Fellowship and organized the exhibition Focus On: Calder's Circus, The Lithographs at The Neuberger Museum of Art, NY.

 Camilla currently serves as Associate Art Director for Sandra Morgan Interiors & SM Home in Greenwich, CT.
-Prior to that she served as Education Associate at The Neuberger Museum of Art, NY, where she plans all the academic and adult programs to compliment the Neuberger's ambitious exhibition program of modern and contemporary art.
+Prior to that she served as Education Associate at The Neuberger Museum of Art in Purchase, NY, where she planed all the academic and adult programs to compliment the Neuberger's ambitious exhibition program of modern and contemporary art.
 Camilla has moderated panels and lectured on art-related topics and juried regional art competitions throughout New York and Connecticut.
 In 2006, she was invited to serve on the Aldrich Contemporaries committee at The Aldrich Contemporary Art Museum, CT.
 She has helped the Westport Arts Center, CT to develop their current Online Gallery and has cataloged the artwork of celebrated printmaker Antonio Frasconi.
 She has authored published essays, including "Pioneering the Genetic Revolution: Eduardo Kac and the GFP Bunny Project."

 From 2003-2007, Camilla served as Guild/Exhibitions Administrator at Silvermine Guild Arts Center in New Canaan, CT, where she was responsible for processing over 8,000 artist applications and exhibition proposals.
 Assisting in the production of over 100 exhibitions, Camilla coordinated marketing campaigns, designed and produced printed materials, guided artists through application procedures, liaised with jurors and arts professionals, oversaw delivery and installation of artwork, and arranged receptions, lectures, symposia, critiques and enrichment programs.
 In 2007, Camilla oversaw the launching of Silvermine's updated website, for which she exclusively crafted the Online Gallery and Guild pages, which are excellent resources for collectors, curators and educators.